mohamedhassanbbh-del/student-grading-system/README.md

 # student-grading-system
-a sample student grading website created with node.js and express.js you can install the required dependencies using npm commend
+a sample student grading website created with node.js and express.js. you can install the required dependencies using npm commend.